Meade Whitaker: Government service and later life

-Whitaker served as tax legislative counsel to the United States Department of the Treasury from July 1960 to October 1970, thereafter returning to private practice until 1973, when President Richard Nixon nominated Whitaker to the position of general counsel for the Internal Revenue Service, where he remained from 1973 to 1977.
-He worked for the firm of Arter and Hadden in Washington, D.C. from 1977 to 1978, and was then assistant general counsel for federal taxation for the Ford Motor Company in Dearborn, Michigan from 1978 to 1981.
+Whitaker served as Tax Legislative Counsel of the United States Department of the Treasury from July 1969 to October 1970, thereafter returning to private practice until 1973, when President Richard Nixon nominated Whitaker to the position of Chief Counsel for the Internal Revenue Service, where he served from September 1973 to January 1977.
+He worked for the firm of Arter and Hadden in Washington, D.C. from 1977 to 1978, and was then Director for Federal Taxes for the Ford Motor Company in Dearborn, Michigan from 1978 to 1981.

 On November 14, 1981, President Ronald Reagan appointed Whitaker to a seat on the United States Tax Court, for a 15-year term, beginning January 12, 1982.
 Whitaker assumed senior status March 22, 1987, and retired from the court entirely on January 31, 1995.

 Personal life and death

-Whitaker married Carol DeKleva on December 26, 1972, and whom he had a daughter and two sons from a previous marriage, one of whom predeceased him.
+Whitaker married Carol DeKleva on December 26, 1972.
+He had a daughter and two sons from a previous marriage, one of whom predeceased him.
 Whitaker died at Memorial Hospital in Easton, Maryland, at the age of 86.